-Parameter (reporting units) Water Quality Objectives Source of Objective Dissolved Oxygen (mg/l or ppm) Not lower than 7 North Coast Region Basin Plan Objective for Cold Water Fish pH (pH units) Not less than 6.5 or more than 8.5 General Basin Plan objective Water Temperature (°C) Not to exceed 21.1 USEPA (1999) 20-22 range, supported by Sullivan (2000) Conductivity (uS) None established N/A Nitrate as N (mg/l) Not to exceed 1.0 Ammonia-Nitrogen (mg N/l) Not to exceed 0.5 USEPA (2009) Orthophosphate (mg/l) Not to exceed 0.10 (for streams and flowing waters not discharging into lakes or reservoirs) USEPA(2000) Turbidity Not to exceed 55 NTUs during low flow; not to exceed 150 NTUs during storm events GRRCD selected thresholds, 1.
+Parameter Water Quality Source of Objective (reporting units) Objectives Dissolved Oxygen (mg/l or ppm) Not lower than 7 North Coast Region Basin Plan Objective for Cold Water Fish pH (pH units) Not less than 6.5 or more than 8.5 General Basin Plan objective Water Temperature (°C) Not to exceed 21.1 USEPA (1999) 20-22 range, supported by Sullivan (2000) Conductivity (uS) None established N/A Nitrate as N (mg/l) Not to exceed 1.0 Ammonia-Nitrogen (mg N/l) Not to exceed 0.5 USEPA (2009) Orthophosphate (mg/l) Not to exceed 0.10 (for streams and flowing waters not discharging into lakes or reservoirs) USEPA(2000) Turbidity 1.
+Not to exceed 55 NTUs during low flow; 2. not to exceed 150 NTUs during storm events GRRCD selected thresholds, 1.
 Supported by Sigler (1984); 2. supported by Newcombe (2003)

-A meeting to discuss the water quality results collected during this project was convened on January 12, 2012 and included representatives from local agricultural organizations (United Western Dairymen, Sonoma County Farm Bureau), the Gold Ridge and Marin County RCDs, UC Cooperative Extension and lower agricultural producers.
-The goals was to share the results, discuss potential sources of the high nutrient concentrations measured during 2010-11 storm sampling and discuss whether the Water Quality Objectives being used are appropriate for the Estero Americano watershed.
+A meeting to discuss the water quality results collected during this project was convened on January 12, 2012 and included representatives from local agricultural organizations (United Western Dairymen, Sonoma County Farm Bureau), the Gold Ridge and Marin County RCDs, UC Cooperative Extension and local agricultural producers.
+The goal of the meeting was to share the results, discuss potential sources of the high nutrient concentrations measured during 2010-11 storm sampling and discuss whether the Water Quality Objectives being used are appropriate for the Estero Americano watershed.
 Since most of Americano Creek and its tributaries (with the exception of Ebabias Creek) is not known to support the sensitive aquatic organisms for which many of the currently used WQOs were established, the objectives may be unrealistic for this watershed.
 It was discussed that due to the physical similarities (size, topography, land use, tidal influence, etc.) water quality data from neighboring Estero San Antonio might be more appropriate comparator than the Russian River objectives currently being used.
-A number of reports documenting water quality conditions in Estero San Antonio were provided by attendees and these are under review by GRRCD staff.
+A number of reports documenting water quality conditions in Estero San Antonio were provided by attendees and these are under review by GRRCD staff with consultation from John Largier of the Bodega Marine Laboratory.